GLOBAL MARKETS-Investors left hanging as stimulus talks drag on

 "There's been a waiting game for a stimulus package," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.
 "We keep getting teased by reports of supposed progress and then those hopes get dashed."

-The biggest weight on the three indexes was a 10.5% slump in chipmaker Intel Corp INTC.O after it reported a drop in margins as consumers bought cheaper laptops and pandemic-stricken businesses.
+The biggest weight on the three indexes on Friday was a 10.6% slump in chipmaker Intel Corp INTC.O after it reported a drop in margins as consumers bought cheaper laptops and pandemic-stricken businesses and governments clamped down on data center spending.

-U.S. President Donald Trump trails former vice president Joe Biden in national polls, but the contest is much tighter in some battleground states where the election will likely be decided.
+Trump trails Democratic former vice president Joe Biden in national opinion polls, but the contest is much tighter in some battleground states where the election will likely be decided.

 The final debate between Trump and Biden on Thursday offered few surprises and little new direction.

-European stocks fared better, boosted by positive earnings updates from Barclays and a surge in Airbus, but nagging worries about the economic impact of surging COVID-19 cases saw markets post their biggest weekly decline in a month.
+European stocks fared better, boosted by positive earnings updates from Barclays BARC.L and a surge in Airbus AIR.PA, but nagging worries about the economic impact of surging COVID-19 cases saw markets post their biggest weekly decline in a month.

 The MSCI world equity index .MIWD00000PUS, which follows shares in nearly 50 countries, was up 0.3%, but set for its biggest weekly fall in a month.